nhsconnect/FHIR-CDS/pages/overview/clinical_safety.md

 sidebar: overview_sidebar
 permalink: clinical_safety.html
 toc: false
-summary: An overview of the CDS API Clinical Safety Case Report and Hazard Log
+summary: An overview of the CDS API Implementation Guide Clinical Safety Case Report and Hazard Log
 ---

 Clinical Safety activities were undertaken during the development of the CDS API Implementation Guide in accordance with [DCB0129 Clinical Risk Management: its Application in the Manufacture of Health IT Systems](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections/dcb0129-clinical-risk-management-its-application-in-the-manufacture-of-health-it-systems) to ensure safety by design.
 These activities have informed the development of the implementation guide, the associated usage guidance and the conformance approach.